NTNUI/koiene-booking-h20/README.md

 ## Description
 Internal system for members and volunteers in NTNUI used for administering cabin bookings.

-The `backend` folder contains the Django app, while the `frontend-koie-booking` folder contains the vue app.
+The `backend` folder contains the back-end Django app, while the `frontend-koie-booking` folder contains the front-end vue app.
+Please see the README.md in those directories for the respective setup and installation processes.

 ## Back-end File Structure
 The entire back-end is located in the `backend` folder.
 In this folder you will find configuration files and the source code for the backend.
 The `ntnui` folder serves as the base folder for the django-project.